-For many examples of my work as a writer, please feel free to review my published archives at U.S. News & World Report, The Guardian, Esquire, Glamour, The Week, Mic, The New Republic, Dame, Raw Story, Rewire, Foreign Policy and Bitch.
+For many examples of my published work, please feel free to review my published archives at NBC News, U.S. News & World Report, The Guardian, Rolling Stone, Esquire, Glamour, The Week, Gay Mag, Mic, The New Republic, Dame, Raw Story, Rewire, Foreign Policy and Bitch.

 For reviews of my work as an editor and some of my recent work, please see below.

 It can be a hard thing to “show your work” as an editor, especially when you are privileged enough to work with some of the best writers.
 But here are a few unsolicited testimonials from some of them about my work.
-There is only one @megancarpentier and she was the PERFECT editor for me and … Continue reading Testimonials from writers
+THANKS y’all for sharing the @guardian article! & huge thanks to @megancarpentier for … Continue reading Testimonials from writers